mntm-lib/http/README.md

 ## Known limitations

 This package doesn't rely on `IncomingMessage` and `ServerResponse` because request and response APIs are built from scratch.
 They cannot be replaced with an essentially incompatible foreign prototype.
 This means that [Express](https://github.com/expressjs/express/blob/master/lib/middleware/init.js#L35-L36) has poor compatibility.

-## Notes

-The HTTP handler function is prioritized using `setImmediate`.
-If you are using [restana](https://github.com/BackendStack21/restana), you should set `prioRequestsProcessing` to `false` because the handler is already prioritized.

 ## Installation